p3drosola/Backbone.GroupedCollection/README.md

 ### How does it work?

-`Backbone.createGroupedCollection` recieves a base collection and a `groupBy` function.
+`Backbone.buildGroupedCollection` recieves a base collection and a `groupBy` function.
 It returns a collection of models (groups).
 Each of the groups has it's group identifier as the id, and a special property `vc` which is a [Backbone.VirtualCollection](https://github.com/p3drosola/Backbone.VirtualCollection) of the models that belong in the group.

 It works well with Marionette or stand-alone.